 “That’s what I though at first, but it’s happened more than once and not in the dark.
 One time she stood staring out the window and she slowly began to vanish.
 I could see out the window right through her.
 Then she disappeared entirely.
 I freaked out and left the apartment for about an hour.
 I had to get out, compose myself.
 When I came back Kelly was there in the apartment, just like before.
-I asked if she noticed anything weird.
 She said she didn’t remember that I left, and that she experienced missing time.”

 Dr. Clement took notes.
-None of it made sense but she surmised that Alex was either fabricating the tale or he was delirious.
-Perhaps Alex created the story in order to make it look like Kelly was the problem.
+None of it made sense but she surmised that Jason was either fabricating the tale or he was delirious.
+Perhaps Jason created the story in order to make it look like Kelly was the problem.
 Despite the absurdity of it all Dr. Clement had to get back to the relationship issues.

 “Do you always go out with Dan; to the bowling alley, the pool hall, when you say you do?”